YSLIU627/Implementation-from-scratch-of-CNN-and-DQN/README.md

 # Handmade-CNN-for-Atari-Games
 This is the project for the Machine Learning course in USTC.
 The detailed requirement is on this URL: http://staff.ustc.edu.cn/~jwangx/classes/210709/project.html

-In brief,
+In brief, one is required to build neural network to solve the reinforcement learning problems in Atari Games nearly from scratch (Some packages are forbidden, like nn.Module).
+And there two kinds of Atari Games: Lunarlander(1d-problem) and Riverraid(2d-problem) and obviously the latter one is more complicated.

-In this project, I build neural network nearly from scratch for two different type of Atari games(One is 1d the other is 2d)
+In this project, for the 1d problem, I simply build neural network totally based on Numpy, while for the second problem, due to complexity of CNN, I implemented some basic Pytorch packages (like Tensor) and optimized all the back propagation process so that the task can be solved in the accepted time.